 Stockholder Advance Notice Procedure.
-The Certificate of Incorporation establishes an advance notice procedure for stockholders to make nominations of candidates for election as directors or to bring other business before an annual meeting of stockholders of the Company (the "Stockholder Notice Procedure").
-The Stockholder Notice Procedure provides that only persons that are nominated by a majority of the Board of Directors, or a duly authorized committee thereof, or by a stockholder who has given timely written notice to the Secretary of the Company prior to the meeting at which directors are to be elected, will be eligible for election as directors of the Company.
-Any such notice is required to set forth, among other things, specified information about the stockholder and each proposed director nominee, a description of all arrangements or understandings between the stockholder and each proposed nominee and any other persons, such other information regarding each proposed nominee as would be required to be included in a proxy statement filed pursuant to the rules and regulations of the Securities and Exchange Commission, and the written consent of each proposed nominee to serve as a director of the Company if elected.
-The Stockholder Notice Procedure also provides that only such business may be conducted at an annual meeting as has been brought before the meeting by, or at the direction of, the Board of Directors or by a stockholder who has given timely written notice to the Secretary of the Company.
+The Bylaws establish an advance notice procedure for stockholders to make nominations of candidates for election as directors or to bring other business before an annual or special meeting of stockholders of the Company (the "Stockholder Notice Procedure").
+The Stockholder Notice Procedure provides that only persons that are named in the Company's notice of meeting or that are nominated by the Board of Directors or by a stockholder who has given timely written notice to the Secretary of the Company prior to the meeting at which directors are to be elected, will be eligible for election as directors of the Company.
+Any such notice is required to set forth, among other things, specified information about the stockholder, the beneficial owner (if any) on whose behalf the nomination is made and each proposed director nominee, such other information regarding each proposed nominee as would be required to be included in a proxy statement filed pursuant to the rules and regulations of the Securities and Exchange Commission, the written consent of each proposed nominee to serve as a director of the Company if elected, and a representation whether the stockholder or the beneficial owner, if any, intends or is part of a group which intends to solicit proxies in support of such nomination.
+The Stockholder Notice Procedure also provides that only such business may be conducted at an annual or special meeting as has been brought before the meeting by, or at the direction of, the Board of Directors or by a stockholder who has given timely written notice to the Secretary of the Company.
 Any such notice is required to set forth, among other things, a brief description of the business desired to be brought before the meeting, any material interest of the stockholder in such business, and specified information about such stockholder and such stockholder's ownership of capital stock of the Company.